On Kirkwood--Dirac quasiprobabilities and unravelings of quantum channel assigned to a tight frame: Kirkwood--Dirac quasiprobabilities assigned to a tight frame

-The set $\cla=\{\am_{j}\}$ gives an unraveling of $\Phi$ in terms of Kraus operators.
-Operators of the form (\ref{map1a}) can be interpreted as measurement operators in the sense described in section 2.4.1 of \cite{nielsen}.
-Following \cite{brota19}, they will be referred to as principal Kraus operators.
-In the considered case, the above equations are rewritten as
+The set $\cla=\{\am_{j}\}$ gives an unraveling of $\Psi$ in terms of Kraus operators.
+The operators defined by (\ref{mp1a}) can be treated as measurement operators in the sense of sections 2.2.3 and 2.2.6 of \cite{nielsen}.
+An ordinary link between measurement operators and POVM elements is used here.
+Following \cite{brota19}, the operators $\am_{j}$ will be referred to as the principal Kraus operators.
+Further, the above equations are rewritten as

 Quantum channels of the form (\ref{map1}) are particular examples of entanglement breaking channels \cite{hshr}.
 Quantum channel is an entanglement breaking one if and only if it has an unraveling with rank-one Kraus operators \cite{hshr}.